 9. Jump for joy at Whistler Bounce, an indoor trampoline park located in Function Junction south of town.
 Complete with padded walls, a foam pit, and instructors ready to teach your kid how to bounce, flip and twist like a pro.
 Tip: You may spot local pro skier and snowboarders dropping in to train.

-10. Less than a two hour drive up the Sea to Sky Highway, the Audain Art Museum is an iconic art gallery and Whistler’s cultural hot spot.
-Located by the Village, the Audain hosts a permanent collection of artworks from British Columbia and around the world.
+10. Visit the Audain Art Museum, an iconic art gallery and Whistler’s cultural hot spot.
+Located by the main village, the Audain hosts a permanent collection of artworks from British Columbia and around the world.
 Entrance is free for children 16 years old and younger.

 11. Fathom Stone offers stone carving classes for kids and adults that are educational, creative and fun!
 Instructors will guide you in creating your own stone art piece from British Columbia soapstone.